pranav1211/Musictomyears/Readme.md

             ->changed the html wherin i removed the pause span tag.
-            -> added a background gradient to the whole page -> added a 3d effect to the song list and the music controls
+            -> added a background gradient to the whole page -> added a 3d effect to the song list and the music controls 20/12/23:
+        V0.4
+            ->added next song, previous song, shuffle button (in development) ->made it so when a song ends it plays the next one as seen on screen

 The Wordchanger file :-\